Pedagogy

 DEAD CLIC: it’s time to kill it off

 Let’s be clear.
-Nobody learns the fundamentals of accounting by using an eight-letter mnemonic.
-They may have their place, but DEAD CLIC isn’t one to keep.
+Nobody learns the fundamentals of accounting by using DEAD CLIC.
+Mnemonics may have their place, but this isn’t one to keep.
 Let’s kill it off.
-A friend told me that when she was learning accounting she dared to ask, “Why do debits increase both expenses…Read more
+A friend told me that when she was learning accounting, she dared to ask, “Why do debits increase both expenses and assets?”…Read more

 Read more